cyberbotics/webots/docs/discord/technical-questions-2020.md

 %end

 ##### DrVoodoo [Moderator] 04/06/2020 12:34:54
-`@Shadow` are you asking how does the supervisor get the led object from the other robot or how it reads the led state once it's got the object?
+`@Kormit` are you asking how does the supervisor get the led object from the other robot or how it reads the led state once it's got the object?

-##### Shadow 04/06/2020 12:37:57
+##### Kormit 04/06/2020 12:37:57
 `@DrVoodoo` yes

 ##### DrVoodoo [Moderator] 04/06/2020 12:39:29